ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 * Examples
 ```
-# example 1 # if built from Dockerfile
+# example 1 # if built from a Dockerfile
 docker run -it -p 8888:8888 -v ${PWD}:/home atomsci-ampl

 # or